Showing Our Gratitude in Mystic, CT: Ways to Support Local Veterans

 Support Veterans out of area:

-• America’s Vet Dogs [donate] is an organization providing service dogs for Veterans and first responders.
+• America’s Vet Dogs is an organization providing service dogs for Veterans and first responders.
 All services are provided at no charge for Veterans.
 If you recall President George H.W.
 Bush’s service dog, Sully came from this organization.
 Donate here at their website.
 Also on the website are apparel, accessories and products in the shop.

 THANK YOU VETERANS,